History of Sex in Cinema:

 Rita and Betty/Diane - Their Second Lesbian Encounter

-Also, Betty acted in a creepy but masterfully-acted audition scene in which she delivered a sexually-tainted script with a tanned and aging lothario Jimmy (Chad Everett) - as she whispered in his ear and bit his lip.
+Also, earlier Betty acted in a creepy but masterfully-acted audition scene in which she delivered a sexually-tainted script with a tanned and aging lothario Jimmy (Chad Everett) - as she whispered in his ear and bit his lip.

 Betty: Audition Scene